Conditional Access: Grant

 The following restrictions apply when you configure a policy by using the password change control:

-- The policy must be assigned to "all cloud apps."
+- The policy must be assigned to All resources.
 This requirement prevents an attacker from using a different app to change the user's password and resetting their account risk by signing in to a different app.

 - Require password change can't be used with other controls, such as requiring a compliant device.